Konstantin-Filipov/Konstantin-Filipov/README.md

 - 👋 Hi, I’m Konstantin-Filipov
-- 👀 I’m interested in game development
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning linux
 - 💞️ I’m looking to collaborate with people who have creative and fresh ideas
 - 📫 How to reach me -> kosio1234545@gmail.com